 Boost frequencies that you’d like to enhance in your final mix.
 For a punchier mix, consider increasing low end frequencies.
 Alternatively, for a more airy sound, consider boosting high end frequencies.
 You can also increase warmth by boosting midrange frequencies.

-This adds very subtle distortion to your sounds, perfect for adding a more analog character to your mix.
+This is perfect for adding a more analog character to your mix.

 You’ll most likely find all types in your audio saturation plugin, which can be used creatively on any kind of instrument to add more texture.

-Stereo field relates to the width and depth of your track, and where sounds occur within this scale.
+The stereo image refers to the placement of sound within the stereo field, from left to right.
 Sounds can be panned left or right, as well as in front, behind, above and below.

 A great tool for stereo field mastering is dearVR MICRO, a binaural panning tool that lets you pinpoint exactly where you want a sound to play in the stereo field.
 And what’s even better, this is a free vst plugin that can be downloaded at no cost.